John Smith's Cup Preview, Tips, Runners & Trends

 Where have the winning runners come from?

-The leading trainer in the John Smiths Cup over the last 20 renewals is William Haggas who has won the race three times with those three winners coming from Green Destiny (2011), Danchai (2013) and Sinjaari (2020).
-Other trainers who have recorded multiple wins in the John Smiths Cup are Richard Fahey (2 wins), Andrew Balding (2 wins) and Roger Varian (2 wins).
-Multiple trainers have not had the best of times over the last 20 renewals in the John Smiths Cup, Saeed bin Suroor (0-19), David O'Meara (0-17) and Brian Ellison (0-13) have all failed to produce a single winner despite sending multiple runners to the race.
+There are two leading trainers in the John Smith's Cup over the last 20 renewals, with both William Haggas and Andrew Balding, who have both won the race three times.
+William Haggas winners have been with Green Destiny (2011), Danchai (2013) and Sinjaari (2020).
+Andrew Balding winners have been with Pivoine (2019), Johnny Drama (2021) and Fox Legacy (2025).
+Other trainers who have recorded multiple wins in the John Smith's Cup are Richard Fahey (2 wins) and Roger Varian (2 wins).
+Multiple trainers have not had the best of times over the last 20 renewals in the John Smith's Cup.
+Saeed bin Suroor (0-19), David O'Meara (0-17) and Brian Ellison (0-12) have all failed to produce a single winner despite sending multiple runners to the race.

 TrainerR-W-PWinEW